 The successful applicant will be based within the Ciulli lab in Dundee (http://www.lifesci.dundee.ac.uk/groups/alessio-ciulli).
 The laboratory is pioneering novel chemical structural biology approaches to targeted protein degradation with a new class of molecular therapeutics known as proteolysis targeting chimeric molecules (PROTACs) (see Maniaci et al., 2017, Nat.
 Commun.
 8, 830 and Farnaby et al., 2019, Nat.
 Chem.
 Biol.
 15, 627 for recent publications from the group).
 A PROTAC is a bifunctional molecule containing two ligands connected by a linker unit.
 One ligand binds to an E3 ubiquitin ligase while the other ligand binds to a target protein of interest, triggering the poly-ubiquitination and proteasome-dependent degradation of the target protein.
 The applicant will employ state of the art biochemistry, cell biology, and biophysical/structural approaches to conduct molecular and biochemical studies on degrader mechanisms and mode of action.
 The applicant will also be expected to develop novel approaches to targeted protein degradation, working in close collaboration with chemists within the Ciulli group.

 The post is available to start immediately and salary will depend on experience, but will be up to £40,322.
 This is a unique opportunity to gain experience in world-leading industry-style drug discovery within an academic setting.
-The position is available until 31st July 2021 in the first instance.
+The position is available for 24 months in the first instance.

 • PhD with outstanding academic track record and at least one first authored publication in an internationally recognised peer-reviewed journal.